gottcha63/capstone_project/README.md

 --> Pricing Model:

-Apply a  dynamic pricing model where price increases with occupancy rate,traffic near by , special days , types of vehicle
+Apply a  dynamic pricing model where price increases with occupancy rate,traffic near by , special days , type of vehicle

 The pricing formula adapts in real-time based on parking demand.